 Rather than driving by these historic sites, walking by them gives you a more personal experience to take in how amazing these structures are.

 Walking around Québec City is one of the best ways to take your time and learn about the history and culture.
 Some places are easier to access on foot, while others are only accessible by foot.
-It can also allow you to enjoy some fresh air with partly cloudy skies often present year-round.

 Having a Tours Voir Quebec guide with you can provide you with more background information on the history of specific structures and buildings and the purpose they serve for the modern-day city.
 A walking tour with us can also help you get a better understanding of the area so you can explore it on your own at a later time!